 Beach 9th to Beach 149th Streets

-Getting there: A line to Broad Channel, transfer to the S to Rockaway Park-Beach 116th Street and the sand is just a short walk away.
+Getting there: A line to Broad Channel, transfer to the S to Rockaway Park-Beach 116th Street, and the sand is just a short walk away.
 The citywide NYC Ferry also serves the Rockaways at Beach 108th Street and Beach Channel Drive.
-It leaves from Sunset Park, Brooklyn, and downtown Manhattan.
+It leaves from Sunset Park, Brooklyn, and Lower Manhattan.

-This popular summertime destination offers a great beach, of course, but also several playgrounds, including an impressive splash pad, bicycling or strolling along the boardwalk, designated spots for saltwater fishing, and plenty of fun boardwalk eats, from tacos and hot dogs to sit-down casual spots.
+This popular summertime destination offers a great beach, of course, and several playgrounds, including one of our favorite splash pads in NYC, bicycling or strolling along the boardwalk, designated spots for saltwater fishing, and plenty of fun boardwalk eats, from tacos and hot dogs to sit-down casual spots.

-Jacob Riis Park Beach is spacious and filled with amenities, including a food bazaar and playground.
+Jacob Riis Park Beach is spacious and filled with amenities, including a playground.
 Photo by Julienne Schaer for NYCGo

 Beach 149th Street to Beach 169th Street

 Getting there: 2 line to Flatbush Avenue, then take the Q35 bus to Jacob Riis Park.
-Or a lovely alternative is to take the weekends-only New York Beach Ferry from lower Manhattan directly to the park.
+The NYC Ferry offers a shuttle bus from Rockaway landing into the park.

-Just west of Rockaway, this pretty spot offers swimming, a playground, small boardwalk, bustling concession stand dubbed the Riis Park Beach Bazaar, and a pitch-and-putt golf course.
-Managed by the National Park Service, Jacob Riis is famous for its restored Art Deco bathhouse, which is listed on the National Register of Historic Places.
+Just west of Rockaway, this pretty spot offers swimming, a playground, a small boardwalk, a concession stand, and a pitch-and-putt golf course.
+Managed by the National Park Service, Jacob Riis is famous for its restored Art Deco bathhouse, listed on the National Register of Historic Places.

-It's harder to get to without a car because there's no subway stop, but it's been gaining in popularity in recent years, especially with 20-somethings drawn to the foodie scene, including the adult beverages.
-Kids will likely appreciate the Ample Hills Creamery and maybe Ed & Bev's Diner, one of the indoor spots.
+It's harder to get to without a car because there's no subway stop, but it's been gaining popularity in recent years, especially with 20-somethings.

-If you can swing a weekday visit, you'll find the crowds somewhat lighter.
-Or stay the night, with glamping in nearby Fort Tilden.
+If you can swing a weekday visit, you'll find the crowds somewhat lighter—or stay the night by glamping in nearby Fort Tilden.

-South Beach is one of Staten Island's popular beaches.
+South Beach is one of Staten Island's most popular beaches.
 Photo by Marley White for NYCGo

 Fort Wadsworth to Miller Field